 As the demand for upskilling and reskilling within the changing face of the world of work has gained importance, notably in the context of the recovery plans surrounding COVID-19, the focus on micro-credentials has amplified.
 We also know, more than ever, prospective students require utmost flexibility with learning.
-So, are micro-credentials and non-traditional degrees the future?
+So, are micro-credentials and non-traditional degrees the future of higher ed?
 Many industry experts think so.
 Let’s take a look at why the demand for micro-credentials is on the rise.

 Addressing a Skills Gap